prasanthrangan/hyprdots/README.md

 &ensp;[<kbd> <br> Styles <br> </kbd>](#Styles)&ensp;
 <br><br><br><br></div>

 HyprWorld, A fork of various dots and custom tweaks for a better experince on Nvidia Laptops.

+Thanks to  [prasanthrangan](https://github.com/prasanthrangan) and [JaKooLit](https://github.com/JaKooLit/) for the base.

 ## Installation